tytydraco/yessleep/out/Stay_on_the_Elevated_Highway.md

 &#x200B;

 I paused.
 As I slowed down my steps, I reconsidered pulling the smiling tiger mask off of this dog.
 It turned its head following my movement when I move to the side, meaning it could see just fine underneath the mask.
 Besides, it was a smiling tiger mask, not a bucket.
 May be it wasn't a stray, but a dog that belong to the gas station owner.
-I decided to change direction and walk towards the bathroom.
+I changed direction and walked towards the restroom.

 &#x200B;